If you have an AAdvantage credit card issued by Citibank or Barclays, you may be entitled to book American award flights for fewer miles.

 For Gold and Aviator Blue cardholders, the first and coach awards are discounted by 10 and 20 percent, to 22,500 and 10,000 miles each way, respectively.

-The list of eligible award destinations through July has just been published.
-For July, there are 26 discounted cities on the list, with even more available during May and June.
+The list of eligible award destinations through January 2018 has just been published.
+For the month of January, there are 166 discounted cities on the list, one of the largest selections in recent memory.

 The discounts range from decent, at 10 percent, to compelling, at 30 percent.
 Most high-demand destinations are absent from the list—no discounts on award flights to San Francisco or New York or Orlando, for example.
-But there are plenty of cities well worth visiting: Houston, Monterey, Nantucket, Santa Barbara, and Vail.
+But there are plenty of cities well worth visiting: Houston, Monterey, Nashville, Palm Springs, Santa Barbara, Santa Fe, and Vail.

 The discounted awards must be booked by phone.
 There’s no fee to make the booking via American’s toll-free reservations number, but there will be a $35 service charge for non-Executive Platinum elite members booking at a ticket office or airport location.
 There is a $75 fee for tickets booked less than 21 days before departure, waived for elite AAdvantage members.